neuland/firefly/README.md

     firefly.relaxedMode=false
  ```

-4. Build hybris and start
+8. start hybris

-5. Access the HMC (Hybris Management Console) to check firefly setup.
+9. Access the HMC (Hybris Management Console) to check firefly setup.
 You should see a Firefly-Node in the tree on the left hand side.